Bachelor-thesis-KULAK/Wave-Animations/README.md

 A summary of the content:

 	Part 1)
-		(1) Interpolation method: simulation of linear/quadratic/cubic (NOT ADDED YET) (3) Numercial: first timestep/lambda instability/sharp pulse instability
+		(2) Interpolation method: simulation of linear/quadratic/cubic for different L (3) Numercial: first timestep/lambda instability/sharp pulse instability
 		(10) simulations -> (8) analytically solvable (basic) and (2) other conditions